Gowthamiashok/Gowthamiashok/README.md

 # Hi there, I'm Gowthami A 👋

-I'm an aspiring and dedicated Data Science graduate with a passion for machine learning, data visualization, and full-stack development.
-I specialize in building responsive web applications and developing predictive models that solve real-world problems.
+I'm an aspiring and dedicated data science graduate with a strong expertise in SQL, Python, and data visualization using tools like Tableau and Power BI.
+Proficient in developing machine learning models, automating reports, and delivering actionable business insights.
+Seeking opportunities to further enhance expertise in the field of Data Science.

 ## 🛠 Technologies & Tools
 - **Programming Languages**: Python, R, Java, C